akclifto/SER_Web-based-Applications/Lab4/Lab4README.txt

     /count : returns number of censored words within session in the user-comments textarea

-    /list : lists all the review user has submitted within session below user-comments textarea
+    /list : lists all the review user has submitted within session below user-comments textarea Ex listing:
+                Actual: this is dumb
+                Censored: this is educated